 - Herrenhausen official website at Hannover Tourismus.

 - Hannover is an important trade show venue.
 At quiet times, the excess of hotel rooms often means very cheap prices, especially if willing to stay in the then lifeless area near the Messe.
-See Tripadvisor and Airbnb for good deals and ratings on Hannover hotels.
+See Tripadvisor or good deals and ratings on Hannover hotels.

 - Public Transportation — German Railways timetables to stop Herrenhäuser Gärten